ABOUT US

 Our History

 In 2017, a part-time Volunteer Coordinator was hired, and services expanded and improved.
 An updated Hospitality House provided rooms for an office and short-term accommodation for immigrants.
-The Visitation Program gained a coordinator, and a new, larger RV became the AIDNW Welcome Center.
-By October 2022, AIDNW had its first Executive Director and over 200 volunteers.
+The Visitation program gained a coordinator, and a new, larger RV became the AIDNW Welcome Center.
+By October 2022, AIDNW had its first full-time Executive Director and over 200 volunteers.

 Aidan Perkinson